ddworken/hishtory/README.md

 <details>
 <summary>Uninstalling</summary>
 If you'd like to uninstall hishtory, just run `hishtory uninstall`.
 Note that this deletes the SQLite DB storing your history, so consider running a `hishtory export` first.

+Note that if you're uninstalling hishtory due to bad latency, try running `hishtory update` first!
+Latency has been improved over 100x since the first release so I'd highly recommend checking out the latest version.
 </details>

 ## Design